LaboratoireMecaniqueLille/crappy/docs/source/developers.rst

 Some of the Blocks rely on specific types of helper object, that they can drive.
 It is the case for :

+- The :class:`~crappy.blocks.vision.CameraSource` and
-- The :class:`~crappy.blocks.Camera` Block that drives one :class:`~crappy.camera.Camera` object for acquiring images.
+  :class:`~crappy.blocks.Camera` Blocks that each drive one :class:`~crappy.camera.Camera` object for acquiring images.
 - The :class:`~crappy.blocks.IOBlock` Block that drives one :class:`~crappy.inout.InOut` object for acquiring data and/or setting outputs